LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/embedding.rst

 LassoApps match the code files they process based on the type of content requested as represented by the extension in the URL path.
-The default type is HTML if no extension is used or if the ".lasso" extension is used.
+The default type is HTML if no extension is used or if the "|dot| lasso" extension is used.
 That means the following example URLs will all match the same code:

 .. code-block:: none